pauljeter/pauljeter-astro/src/content/blog/what-is-a-backbonejs-model.md

 var book = new Book;
 ```

 initialize() is triggered when a new instance of a model( models, collections and views work the same way ) are created.
-It’s not required to be included in your model declaration but you will find it useful more often than not.
+It's not required to be included in your model declaration but you will find it useful more often than not.

 ##  Setting attributes